oaknorthbank/typescript-interview/README.md

 **Credit report:** consists of a person's credit utilisation percentage and payment history.

-- Credit utilisation percentage: Credit utilization percentage shows how much of your available credit you're using.
+- Credit utilisation percentage: Credit utilisation percentage shows how much of your available credit you're using.
 It refers to the ratio of your credit card balance to your credit limit.
 - Payment history: is a list of invoices that the person needs to pay.

 ## Before the interview